Contributing Writer

 A technical masterpiece, this waterproof down parka is tooled to keep you dry.
 It combines the unparalleled warmth of 700-fill-power recycled down with the resilience of a Pertex Shield outer shell.
 We were toasty and dry even in the harshest winter conditions.
 Truthfully, we wish the weather would have been even more brutal during our test, as we got hot in this thing.

 The Valiance’s secret weapon lies in its innovative construction.
 The taped seams and durable outer shell fabric form an impenetrable barrier against wind and moisture.
 The box-wall construction ensures optimal down lofting for superior warmth.
-Hood-wise, the 2-way adjustable synthetic-insulated hood offers a secure fit that isn’t too large (at least for our tester’s big head).
+Hood-wise, the 2-way adjustable synthetic-insulated hood offers a secure fit that isn’t too large.

 Check Price on Amazon